The following essays summarize and add to the work published in

 2003-4 The Stanford Digital Forma Urbis Romae Project makes its database of the fragments

-available worldwide on the Internet or on CDROM.
+available worldwide on the Internet.
 The database is the first complete publication of the Severan

 Marble Plan, as it